jovibor/ListEx/README.md

 myList.Create(lcs);
 ```
-With `LISTEXCREATESTRUCT` structure you can set a plethora of list’s aspects:
+With `LISTEXCREATESTRUCT` structure you can adjust a plethora of list’s aspects:

 * Color of the list text and bk (background).
 Bk is set separately for odd and even rows
 * Color of the list header